 Headless CMS benefit #3: Scalability

 Finally, hand in hand with flexibility and speed is being able to deliver personalized experiences at scale.
 For digital and editorial teams at media companies, the ability to support high-volume content creation, increases in site traffic and content in various countries and languages are all essential.
 Through headless CMS architecture’s flexible and fast capabilities, media companies and publishers can better support these efforts.

 How Brightspot’s headless CMS approach differs

 As the media industry continues to evolve, publishers who are equipped with the right solutions to digitally transform fast are the ones who will be successful in capturing audiences.
-The best part is, with Brightspot’s Content Business Platform, publishers don’t have to choose just one approach.
+The best part is, with Brightspot’s CMS, publishers don’t have to choose just one approach.
 Whether you prefer a decoupled, headless or hybrid CMS—Brightspot works with whatever business challenge you’re trying to solve.

 Most importantly, to truly digitally transform for the future, headless architecture’s front-end flexibility is only one piece of the puzzle.
 What sets Brightspot apart from the rest is our headless CMS offering, coupled with an integration and migration-friendly approach and the ability to extend existing business logic and workflows.